arcus/education_modules/docs.md

 ### Short answer/text response

-Note that, without any additional script, to get it marked "correct" the learner has to enter it exactly as you do.
+Note that, without any additional script, to get a short answer question marked "correct" the learner has to enter the answer **exactly** as you do.

 We can allow some flexibility in what we accept as correct answers for text by adding a little script after the answer, though.
+There are two ways to add a script for text response questions: With simple string matching, or with more powerful regex.

+#### Not using regex

 For the following, either "right answer" or "correct answer" (not case sensitive) will be accepted:

 ```
 What is the right answer?